atkuzmanov/alk19890105-programming-notes/github notes/README.md

 git gc --prune=now --aggressive

 An even more complete, and possibly dangerous, solution is [to remove unused objects from a git repository](https://stackoverflow.com/questions/3797907/how-to-remove-unused-objects-from-a-git-repository/14729486#14729486)

+--

+In my case, I pushed several big (> 100Mb) files and then proceeded to remove them.
+But they were still in the history of my repo, so I had to remove them from it as well.

+What did the trick was:

+bfg -b 100M  # To remove all blobs from history, whose size is superior to 100Mb git reflog expire --expire=now --all git gc --prune=now --aggressive
+Then, you need to push force on your branch:

+git push origin <your_branch_name> --force
+Note: bfg is a tool that can be installed on Linux and macOS using brew:

+brew install bfg
 ```

 > References